Towards Reliable Evaluation of Adversarial Robustness for Spiking Neural Networks: Methods

+In \cref{assg}(c), we visualize the distribution differences of $\alpha_{i,t}^l$ at a group of spatial-temporal locations $(i,t,l)$ for different inputs at the 75th iteration of the adversarial attack.
+The figure shows that the pairwise Pearson correlation coefficients among the three groups of $\alpha_{i,t}^l$ are all very low, further demonstrating that different inputs lead to highly heterogeneous spatial-temporal distributions of $\alpha_{i,t}^l$.
+This indicates that ASSG possesses strong input-adaptive capability across both spatial and temporal dimensions.

 In \cref{alpha}, we visualize the distribution of the sharpness parameter $\alpha_{i,t}^l$ across different spatial-temporal dimensions in ASSG and its evolution along the optimization trajectory.
-The figure also marks the mean and the 90th percentile (P90) lines.
-As shown, $\alpha_{i,t}^l$ gradually develops into a unimodal, long-tailed distribution as the iterations proceed, indicating that both sharp and smooth surrogate gradient shapes coexist within the SNN.
-This highly spatial-temporally heterogeneous and adaptively adjusted backpropagation mechanism ensures stable gradient flow throughout the adversarial optimization trajectory.
+As shown, $\alpha_{i,t}^l$ gradually develops into a more dispersed unimodal, long-tailed distribution as the iterations proceed, indicating that both sharp and smooth surrogate gradient shapes coexist within the SNN.

+In \cref{GVD}, we perform backpropagation in the SNN using the Atan surrogate gradient with different fixed $\alpha$ values, as well as with ASSG that adaptively computes $\alpha_{i, t}^l$ using $A = 0.87$, and visualize the distribution of gradient-vanishing degree $G(x)$ for neurons across all spatial-temporal dimensions.
+When fixed $\alpha$ is used, the distribution of $G(x)$ in the SNN is more dispersed (with higher entropy).
+As $\alpha$ increases, the distribution shifts toward 1.
+In contrast, ASSG effectively concentrates the gradient vanishing degrees in the SNN around the theoretically upper bound $A$ (with the distribution peak at 0.8669).

+In summary, \cref{assg}(b)(c) demonstrates the input-dependent property of ASSG, while \cref{alpha} shows that, for each input, ASSG evolves a highly spatial-temporally heterogeneous distribution of $\alpha_{i, t}^l$.
+Furthermore, ASSG enables the surrogate gradients of every neuron to be as accurate as possible (as reflected by the long-tailed distribution in \cref{alpha}), while constraining the gradient-vanishing degree in the SNN to be tightly concentrated within a specified upper bound (\cref{GVD}).
+Consequently, by adjusting this upper bound, we can allow ASSG to perform backpropagation under different gradient accuracy-vanishing trade-offs, thereby achieving stronger attack performance.